quandaworld/sign-up-form/README.md

 # Sign-up Form

-(Work in Progress) A sign-up form for an online service.
+A sign-up form for an online chocolate subscription box.